 The base is a light and delicious baked oatmeal dotted with plenty of strawberries, and then the whole dish gets topped with a crumbled shortbread that crisps up nicely as you bake it.
 Yum!

 You can serve this all on its own or alongside some scrambled eggs and/or bacon.
 Just rewarm any leftovers and I think this makes a pretty tasty lunch too.
+And if you love oatmeal, be sure to check out my favorite oatmeal cookies!
 Enjoy! xo.
 Emma

 - 1 teaspoon baking powder

 - 1 ½ cups milk

 - ½ teaspoon vanilla extract

 - 2-3 shortcake shells